Galaxy Tab S7+ First Impressions: 3 days with Samsung's flagship Android tablet

 On the back, you have a dual-camera setup and a magnetic line that holds the S Pen.
 As Samsung has done in years past, the S Pen comes included in the box.
 And that’s a nice value add, considering you can use it for note-taking, UX navigation and even drawing.
 It has a pretty strong magnetic hold, but you can’t lay the tablet flat when it’s being charged or stored.
 It’s a little annoying, especially depending on how you want to use the tablet.

 There’s a quad-speaker setup that’s tuned by AKG, Samsung’s owned-and-operated audio brand.
-It sounds pretty good with clear audio across low, mid and high tones but we’ve heard other tablets fill a room more fully.
+It sounds pretty good with clear audio across low, mid and high tones, but we’ve heard other tablets fill a room more fully.
 Surrounding the 12.4-inch display on the front is a decent size bezel, which makes it easy to grip.

 Samsung also smartly places the front-facing 8-megapixel lens center on the top when the Tab S7+ is held horizontally.
 When vertical, the camera will be on the right-hand side.
 We’re still super happy with this placement, especially for video calls, as it doesn’t make you appear like you’re looking off to one side.